glee4810/EHRSQL/README.md

 # EHRSQL: A Practical Text-to-SQL Benchmark for Electronic Health Records

-EHRSQL is a large-scale, high-quality text-to-SQL dataset for question answering (QA) on Electronic Health Records ([MIMIC-III](https://physionet.org/content/mimiciii/1.4/) and [eICU](https://physionet.org/content/eicu-crd/2.0/)).
-The questions are collected from 222 hospital staff, including physicians, nurses, insurance review and health records teams, etc. The dataset can be used to test three aspects of QA models: generating a wide range of SQL queries asked in the hospital workplace, understanding various types of time expressions (absolute, relative, or both), and the capability to abstain from answering (querying the database) when the model prediction is not confident (trustworthy semantic parsing task).
+EHRSQL is a large-scale, high-quality dataset designed for text-to-SQL question answering on Electronic Health Records from [MIMIC-III](https://physionet.org/content/mimiciii/1.4/) and [eICU](https://physionet.org/content/eicu-crd/2.0/).
+The dataset includes questions collected from 222 hospital staff, such as physicians, nurses, insurance reviewers and health records teams.
+It can be used to test three aspects of QA models: generating a wide range of SQL queries asked in the hospital workplace, understanding various types of time expressions (absolute, relative, or both), and the capability to abstain from answering (querying the database) when the model prediction is not confident (a trustworthy semantic parsing task).

-The dataset is released along with our paper: [EHRSQL: A Practical Text-to-SQL Benchmark for Electronic Health Records](https://arxiv.org/abs/2301.07695) (NeurIPS 2022 Datasets and Benchmarks).
-For more information, please refer to our paper.
+The dataset is released along with our paper titled [EHRSQL: A Practical Text-to-SQL Benchmark for Electronic Health Records](https://arxiv.org/abs/2301.07695) (NeurIPS 2022 Datasets and Benchmarks).
+For further details, please refer to our paper.

 `02/22/2023` We created a leaderboard website for the trustworthy semantic parsing task.
-Please refer to [the task site](https://glee4810.github.io/EHRSQL) for more general introduction and the leaderboard on MIMIC-III.
+Please visit [the task website](https://glee4810.github.io/EHRSQL) for more general information on the task and a general introduction.

 ## Changelog

 `04/30/2023` We corrected minor annotation errors and label inconsistencies in the dataset.
-Please download the new version.
+Please download the updated version.

 ## Getting Started